crapp/ealogger/README.md

 framework.
 Currently only small parts of the code are covered by unit tests.

 The unit tester can be run with `ealogger_test`.
-This will execute all test cases and output the results. have a look at the Catch framework documentation for command line options you can use to run only specific test cases, or change the application output.
+This will execute all test cases and output the results.
+Have a look at the Catch framework documentation for command line options you can use to run only specific test cases, or change the application output.